auraoupa/perf-pangeo-deployments/README.md

 ***The zarr format clearly allows a faster opening and computation on the two machines.
 The computation with netcdf files can not even complete on the occigen machine, even when increasing number of workers/cores and the memory.***

-The chunksize is also a very relevant parameter I need to tune before doing parallelized computation with dask and xarray.
+The chunksize is also a very relevant parameter that needs to be tuned before doing parallelized computation with dask and xarray.

 The selection of the chunk size happens when building the zarr archive or when opening the netcdf files.